netw0rm/atlaskit/packages/ak-badge/docs/USAGE.md

 import AkBadge from 'ak-badge';
 ```

-Now we can use the defined tag in our HTML markup, e.g.:
+Now we can use the defined tag in our HTML markup.
+For example,

 #### index.html